Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 • Store messaging frameworks aligned to each segment

-• Make research findings accessible to inform future campaigns
+• Make research findings accessible so they inform future campaigns

-This keeps customer understanding at the center of marketing activities rather than isolated in strategy documents.
+This keeps customer understanding at the center of marketing activity rather than isolated in a strategy doc nobody opens.

 Vendor and partner information

-Marketing teams work with multiple agencies, freelancers, and technology vendors.
-When relationship details live in individual inboxes, collaboration becomes inefficient.
+Marketing teams work with agencies, freelancers, and tech vendors.
+When relationship details live in individual inboxes, collaboration gets inefficient fast.

 • Agency scopes and working processes